 The QuickSearch auto-completion feature is not active in this tab.

-Select expression pattern (lit. curated) from the Data Class menu to search curated statements that describe transcript and polypeptide expression.
-When you select this option the input form presents you with input boxes for developmental stage, body part/tissue, and subcellular localization.
+Use the form below this link to search curated statements that describe published accounts of transcript and polypeptide expression.
+The input form has input boxes for developmental Stage, body part or Tissue, and subcellular localization (Cell Loc.).
 The coordinated auto-completion feature will assist you in finding the appropriate controlled vocabulary (CV) terms that have been used during the curation of each descriptor.

 Search for alleles that have particular phenotypes.
 The form is divided into two portions, which may be used independently or in combination.
 The coordinated auto-completion feature will assist you in finding the appropriate controlled vocabulary (CV) terms that have been used during the curation of each phenotype.